Bloggers’ picks – the best Christmas gifts for gardeners

 ‘As a working gardener, friends and family almost always buy me gardening related gifts,’ he says.
 ‘So, a present which has nothing whatsoever to do with the garden would be a delight.
 Having said that, I rarely spend much on decent work-clothes, so a strong pair of multi-pocketed work trousers, with knee-pad pockets too, would be very welcome.
 Or else a bottle of excellent single malt.’

-For the owner of a large garden
+Gifts for the owner of a large garden

 Anne Wareham, the Thinkingardens blogger and author of The Deckchair Gardener says that she’d like a new strimmer.
 She and her husband, photographer Charles own Veddw, a major garden in Monmouthshire.